bartke/cadence-withdrawal-approval/README.md

 withdrawal -m trigger
 ```

-Go to [localhost](http://localhost:8080/list) to approve the withdrawal.
-You
+Go to [localhost](http://localhost:8080/list) to approve the withdrawals if
-should see the workflow complete after you approve the withdrawal request.
+one of the two auto approvals fail.
+You should see the workflow complete after
+you approve the withdrawal request.
 You can also reject it.